e-marchand/PrepareStamps/README.md

 ## trackin data changes?

-By adding a `__GlobalStamp` field to a table, when a record is create or updated, it's `__GlobalStamp` field value will set with the value of an auto incremental stamp global to the database.
+By adding a `__GlobalStamp` field to a table, when a record is created or updated, it's `__GlobalStamp` field value will be set to the value of an auto incremental stamp global to the database.

 So you could using ORDA query or REST ($filter) on each tables to get the data changes since a previous value of global stamp.
 For instance the filter used to request the data could be `__GlobalStamp > 42`